cramertj/impl-trait-goals/0000-impl-trait-type-alias.md

 // `impl Trait` in traits:
 struct MyStruct;
 impl Iterator for MyStruct {

-    // Here we can declare an associated type whose concrete type is hidden.
+    // Here we can declare an associated type whose concrete type is hidden
+    // to other modules.
+    //
     // External users only know that `Item` implements the `Debug` trait. type Item = impl Debug;